cmordinibluhm/pic_10_c_final_project/readme.md

     Changes "QTimer timer" to be a member of player class so that its interval can be changed as the type of movement changes.

+### Commit 9
+    Merged with master before attempting to make sideways collisions.
+Each question I look up leads to another and I now have exactly 40 tabs open in Chrome.
+    Current approach is to use the itemAt(Position) method to see if there is an item at certain positions within the player...

+    Okay, so after a fruitless effort to change the ymovement to be based on velocity member I decided to make an executive decision on how I'm going to go about collisions.
+    I am passing a pointer to the player to every surface object that is made.
+Player's x and y velocities are now public.
+The surface class is composed of four sides identified as right, left, bottom, and top.
+The surface class has a public slot "collisiondetection" that is connected to a QTimer with an interval of 1 ms. Whenever a left or right surface member collides with the player, the players xvelocity is set to zero.
+So far this is working quite nicely.

+    I made the sizing for the surface objects depend on the parameters passed which are the same as they would be for a QGraphicsRectItem.

+    One issue that I'd like to work on is that currently I have to add left, right, bottom, and top members individually in main.cpp for each surface object.
+I try to do it in the constructor with "scene()->addItem(left)" but I get "use of undeclared identifier scene".
+I am trying to do it like Abdullah does in his tutorial for the bullet item.
+I don't know what I'm missing...
+    SOLUTION: My surface class wasn't inheriting from QGraphicsRectItem (because I thought that would enforce requirements I didn't want).
+It turns out I was wrong and once I inherited from QGraphicsRectItem it worked!
+Well almost.
+I had to write a separate method "addtoscene" to add the sides of the surface to the scene after the surface itself is added to the scene, since when trying to add them in the constructor the object isn't part of a scene yet so scene() must just return 0.

+    QTransform() returns the identity matrix

+    Surfaces are working great and movement is pretty good too!

 ### Resources